xarimight/xariaella/index.md

 ### Support or Contact

 Having trouble with someone?
-Report it to me!
+Report it to an admin!